deepakbackuply/softaculous_api/cpanel/guide/clone.md

-## Installation clone via Softaculous API Guide
+## Installation clone using Softaculous API Guide

 This document explains how to clone an installation using Softaculous API.